Deltha O'Neal: Houston Texans

-NFL statistics
+NFL career statistics

 Legal issues

 On December 9, 2006, O'Neal was arrested in the Pierce Twp community of Cincinnati after he was pulled over for driving while intoxicated.
 O'Neal was driving a black Cadillac Escalade.
 He was one of 9 Bengals players arrested during the 2006 offseason and regular season.

 In December 2019, O'Neal was charged with one count of DUI with serious injury and one of DUI with property damage in Royal Palm Beach, Florida after speeding 100 mph in his Mercedes Benz and striking a utility pole, causing the vehicle to catch fire on August 7, 2019.
 He and a passenger were airlifted to St. Mary's Medical Center, where O'Neal suffered a broken ankle, a fractured back and neck, an eye injury, brain bleeding and intestinal injuries.